nicolaspal21/nutrition_tools/README.md

 #### Google Sheets (optional):
 1. Create a project in [Google Cloud Console](https://console.cloud.google.com/)
 2. Enable Google Sheets API and Google Drive API
-3. Create a Service Account and download `credentials.json`
+3. Create a Service Account and download JSON credentials
+4. Place the credentials file in `nutrition_tracker/` folder
-4. Create a Google Spreadsheet
+5. Create a Google Spreadsheet
-5. Share the spreadsheet with the service account email
+6. Share the spreadsheet with the service account email
-6. Add SPREADSHEET_ID to `.env`
+7. Add `SPREADSHEET_ID` to `.env`

 > 💡 **Note**: SQLite (`nutrition.db`) is used by default.
-To switch to Google Sheets, change the imports in `agent.py`.
+Google Sheets sync available via `/sync` command.

 ---